debugacademy/academyvm/README.md

   - @Debug Academy students: We will NOT be using ansible**, so this line does not apply to us -> **For faster provisioning** (macOS/Linux only): *[Install Ansible](http://docs.ansible.com/intro_installation.html) on your host machine, so Drupal VM can run the provisioning steps locally instead of inside the VM.*
   - **NFS on Linux**: *If NFS is not already installed on your host, you will need to install it to use the default NFS synced folder configuration.
 See guides for [Debian/Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-14-04), [Arch](https://wiki.archlinux.org/index.php/NFS#Installation), and [RHEL/CentOS](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-centos-6).*
-  - **Versions**: *Make sure you're running the latest releases of Vagrant, VirtualBox, and Ansible—as of February 2016, Drupal VM recommends: Vagrant 1.8.5, VirtualBox 5.1.x, and Ansible 2.1.x.*
+  - **Versions**: *Make sure you're running Vagrant 1.8.5 and the latest releases of VirtualBox and Ansible—as of February 2016, Drupal VM recommends: Vagrant 1.8.5, VirtualBox 5.1.x, and Ansible 2.1.x.*

 ### 2 - Build the Virtual Machine